shubhrastogi/CEC-PROJECT/README.md

-# CEC-PROJECT
-This Repository contains 2 Projects:-

-1- Image Rotation using OpenCV

-2- Sudoku Solver

-# Image Rotaion
+# Image Rotaion using OpenCV

-# Sudoku Solver